thycotic/ss-docs/admin/import-export-settings/index.md

 ## Overview

-Secret Server (SS) can now export and import SS settings as a JSON file.
+Secret Server (SS) can now export and import SS settings as a JavaScript Object Notation (JSON) file.
 With this, you can more easily move settings from an existing SS environment to another.

 ## Prerequisites